 Updated June 5th, 2023

 Tree Health Care

-We use a process called macro-infusion at the base of the tree to protect your trees from diseases such as Oak Wilt, Dutch Elm’s disease, & Sycamore/Ash Anthranose.
+We use a process called macro-infusion at the base of the tree to protect your trees from diseases such as Oak Wilt, Dutch Elm’s disease, and Sycamore and Ash Anthracnose.
 These treatments can deliver up to 3 years of protection.
-Timing of these treatments are critical.
+The timing of these treatments is critical.
 We apply fungicide treatments to trees with other common diseases such as apple scab, rhizosphaera, fire blight, cytospora canker, & others.
-Timing of these treatments is critical as well.
-More…
+The timing of these treatments is critical as well.